-Vagina pain can be caused by infections, hormone related problems or even cysts.
-The pain can be located on the outer genital region at the vulva involving the skin and labia or the pain can be located from within the walls of the vagina.
+An often worrying and discomforting condition caused by a range of health issues, vaginal pain is something that affects women of all ages.
+This condition can be caused by infections, hormone related problems or even cysts.
+The pain can be located on the outer genital region at the vulva involving the skin and labia or even within the walls of the vagina.

 Causes of Vaginal Pain

 Vaginal pain during periods or menstruations are often associated with gynecological problems and require further women’s health investigations such as a thorough examination, blood test and even scans.

 However, if vaginal pain comes together with vaginal discharge, itching and general discomfort, then it is likely caused by some kind of infection.
 These infections can either be STI and STD related, or hygiene related vaginal infections.
 The pain arising from such infections occur at the outer genital region or within the walls of the vagina during sex.